seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 About her lank and all o'er-teemed loins,
 A blanket, in the alarm of fear caught up;
 Who this had seen, with tongue in venom steep'd,
-'Gainst Fortune's state would treason have
+'Gainst Fortune's state would treason have pronounced:
-pronounced:
 But if the gods themselves did see her then
 When she saw Pyrrhus make malicious sport
 In mincing with his sword her husband's limbs,
-The instant burst of clamour that she made,
+The instant burst of clamor that she made,
 Unless things mortal move them not at all,
 Would have made milch the burning eyes of heaven,
 And passion in the gods.'

 **LORD POLONIUS**
-Look, whether he has not turned his colour and has
+Look, whether he has not turned his color and has
 tears in's eyes.
 Pray you, no more.

 **HAMLET**